 Not so long ago, they had a known range of 48.4 metres in an important bogland which retains moisture.
 As far back as 2006, during a drought, they were extremely scarce.

-Photographed on the 16th May 2013, we feature a thriving group of them, in a location extending to 12 square metres , first discovered in 2010.
+Photographed on the 1st December 2013, we feature one of a thriving group , in a location first discovered in 2010.

 Moonfleet Kinson Wild Birds Photo Gallery